 Each Surgent CPA Review study option is an integrated and guided review course that presents video lectures, proprietary textbooks, study notes, practice questions, study plans, flashcards, and customer support in one online platform.

 You can take the self-study course anywhere, at any time of the year, and at your own pace.
 Each Surgent CPA Review course option comes with unlimited access, and a free trial is available.

 The online course contains 350 video lectures that you can watch on your computer or on mobile devices such as iPads, tablets, and Android devices.
 Each video lecture lasts for about 10-20 minutes and features one of Surgent’s expert instructors.
-The lectures also focus on specific topics so you don’t need to watch a lecture about information you already know.
+The lectures also focus on specific topics so you don’t need to watch a lecture about the information you already know.

-If you’ve read my book, you know I am a big fan of active learning.
+If you’ve read my book, then you know I am a big fan of active learning.
 Therefore, I don’t prefer the long lectures that drag on for 3-4 hours that you’ll find in some CPA review courses.
 Such extensive lectures encourage passive learning, which isn’t the most efficient.

 For this reason, I am glad to hear that Surgent CPA’s lectures are abbreviated, as the length of each lecture is shorter than most courses.
 By offering such concise and digestible video lectures, Surgent’s course enables you to spend more time on learning actively by answering practice questions.

 Every Surgent CPA Review course comes with e-books and lecture study notes for all 4 CPA Exam sections.
 Also, your daily lessons include links to the section of the e-book that covers the appropriate topic.
 Surgent writes their textbooks in-house and aligns them fully with the CPA Exam Blueprints.